 4. Pack Appropriately for Your Boat Holiday

-Packing for a summer sailing holiday is different than its counterpart on dry land.
+Packing for a summer holiday on the seas is different than packing for one on dry land.
 As the saying goes, less is more.
 Swimwear, t-shirts and shorts, a smart casual outfit, boat-appropriate shoes, and a jumper will be your basic clothing needs.
-The same goes for what’s on the outside; leave the bulky, hard suitcase at home – a soft duffel bag for storage purposes is best.
-For when you do hit dry land, be sure to bring an outfit or two for a night out on the town or for an unforgettable dinner by the sea.
-If you are looking for a more in-depth list, check out our ultimate packing checklist when sailing for a complete guide.
+The same ideas goes for your packing materials; leave the bulky, hard suitcase at home — a soft duffel bag for storage purposes is easier to carry and stow on board.
+For when you do hit dry land, be sure to bring an outfit or two for a night out on the town.
+(There’s honestly nothing more relaxing than the feeling of being on steady ground, combined with that of a crisp, clean outfit.)
+If you’re looking for a more in-depth guide, check out our ultimate sailing packing checklist.

 5. Day Trips on Land

-You’ll have time to shake off those sea legs too and also explore what dry land has to offer.
-Best reached by boat, spend a day visiting beautiful seaside towns, secluded islands, and ancient cities.
+One of the most undersold parts of a sailing holiday is the many opportunities it grants you to sightsee several destinations in a single holiday.
+Once you dock at your marina of choice, you’ll have time to shake off your sea legs and explore what dry land has to offer, including beautiful seaside towns, secluded islands, and ancient cities.
 If it’s your first sailing holiday, switching between sea and land will give the best of both worlds!
 Check out our destination guides to discover what each of our locations has to offer.

 Now all that’s left for you to do is pick a date, destination, and boat.
-Did we mention there are over 21,000 to choose from in over 500 destinations worldwide?
-Start planning your itinerary today.
-You can also contact our holiday planners.
-They are experts on vacationing on water.
-Last, but certainly not least, check out our Super Deals where you have the opportunity to select from our biggest savings your next boat holiday.
+Did we mention there are over 30,000 to choose from in over 500 destinations worldwide?
+If you’re struck with indecision, you can also check out our Super Deals where you can select from our biggest savings of the moment.
+Or let one of our holiday planners help you — just fill out a request form in the right-hand sidebar and someone will be in touch with you for a zero-pressure chat soon.